 Just 15 minutes’ drive away lies the iconic Hyam’s Beach, famed for its dazzling stretch of fine white sand.
 The calm ice-blue waters are perfect for swimming, snorkelling, kayaking and stand-up paddleboarding.

 Venture 40 minutes further south and you’ll stop by at Milton, a stylish, charming town lined with heritage streetscapes, gourmet indulgences and dozens of unique homeware stores.

 Discover fresh produce, elegant wines, a microbrewery, and plenty of classically quaint restaurants for a delicious lunch.
 The widely acclaimed Heritage Bakery (a 1 min drive just past the town) is the perfect place to stop for the finest gourmet pies and a delicious selection of pastries and salads.
 Alternatively, Pilgrims Cafe in the town centre serves a fresh and tasty vegetarian menu.
 Time your trip for the annual food and wine festival in October featuring some of the South Coast’s most prestigious wineries, breweries, and restaurants across a day filled with live music and activities.

 2.00 pm – Narrawallee Inlet Walking Track

 After lunch, head on over to the Narrawallee Inlet and walking track.
 This unique reserve protects a staggering variety of landscapes and a veritable smorgasbord of woodlands, swamps, lagoons and lakes.
 Explore the diverse landscapes and the transformation of forests changing from swamplands to dunes.
 Take a dip or try your hand at one of the paddle boards for hire during high tide.

 4.00 pm – Bannisters by the Sea

-As the day ends, make your way to your accommodation at Bannisters by the Sea, a stunning boutique coastal retreat perched clifftop in Mollymook with sprawling ocean views.
+As the day ends, make your way to your accommodation at Bannisters by the Sea, a stunning boutique coastal retreat perched on a clifftop in Mollymook with sprawling ocean views.
 Home to the acclaimed Rick Stein at Bannisters restaurant, this is the perfect location for true lovers of freshly caught seafood and great wine.